Taming-the-BEAST/Introduction-to-BEAST2/README.md

 For each loaded log file we can specify a **Burn-In**, which is shown in the file list table (top left) in Tracer.
 The burn-in is intended to give the Markov Chain time to reach its equilibrium distribution, particularly if it has started from a bad starting point.
 A bad starting point may lead to over-sampling regions of the posterior that actually have very low probability under the equilibrium distribution, before the chain settles into the equilibrium distribution.
 Burn-in allows us to simply discard the first _N_ samples of a chain and not use them to compute the summary statistics.
 Determining the number of samples to discard is not a trivial problem and depends on the size of the dataset, the complexity of the model and the length of the chain.
 A good rule of thumb is to always throw out at least the first 10% of the whole chain length as the burn-in (however, in some cases it may be necessary to discard as much as 50% of the MCMC chain).

 Select the **TreeHeight** statistic in the left hand list to look at the tree height estimated jointly for all partitions in the alignment.
-Tracer will plots (marginal posterior) histogram for the selected statistic and also give you summary statistics such as the mean and median.
+Tracer plots the (marginal posterior) histogram for the selected statistic and also give you summary statistics such as the mean and median.
 The 95% HPD stands for *highest posterior density interval* and represents the most compact interval on the selected statistic that contains 95% of the posterior density.
 It can be loosely thought of as a Bayesian analogue to a confidence interval.
 The **TreeHeight** statistic gives the marginal posterior distribution of the age of the root of the entire tree (that is, the tMRCA).

 > Select **TreeHeight** in the bottom left hand list in Tracer and view the different summary statistics on the right.